usnistgov/5gdeploy/ndndpdk/README.md

 Once these steps are completed, the UPF would be launched and start responding to PFCP commands from the SMF.
 When the SMF instructs the UPF to establish/release a GTPv1U tunnel, the UPF would create/destroy a face in the NDN-DPDK forwarder.
 Currently there's no way to modify FIB entries, which means the UEs can only act as consumers.

+### NDN-UPF with Automatic NDN-DPDK Activation

+When `--ndndpdk-activate` and `--ndndpdk-create-eth-port` flags are provided, the NDN-DPDK service is created through the Compose file.
+In the entrypoint script of the NDN-UPF service, step 2 is replaced with these sub-steps:

+1. Activate NDN-DPDK forwarder with the JSON activation parameters provided in `--ndndpdk-activate` flag.
+2. Create EthDev with the parameters provided in `--ndndpdk-create-eth-port`.

+The CPU allocation of the NDN-DPDK service shall be specified in the JSON activation parameters.
+CPUSET in the `--place` flag shall be omitted.